Cind3r/ARCNET/README.md

 ***
 ## Architecture Workflow Diagram

 To avoid scrolling, `ARCNET.core.trainer` was broken down into horizontal sections meant to be read L -> R. Any arrow coming off a subgraph (e.g., "Initialization") is coming from the RIGHT MOST block in the workflow diagram.
+This is most confusing for 'Lineage & Pruning' where the arrows "Yes" and "No" are both coming from "All Steps Done?".

 ```mermaid
 ---